 Applicants to certain programs should be aware that a criminal background check may be required while they are enrolled in the program, or as a condition of employment in the field; certain internship and/or practicum sites, such as health care facilities, may limit or deny clinical privileges to those who have a prior or current criminal record; and certain licensing boards may refuse to issue a license to practice based upon prior or current criminal offense(s).
 To learn more about whether the program or profession in which you are interested has such requirements or limitations, please see the Department Chair.

-Upon successful completion of the Health Information Technology program, the graduate is expected to:
+Upon successful completion of the Health Information Management program, the graduate is expected to:

 - Comply with the professional code of ethics of AHIMA and maintain effective professional conduct at all times.

 - Be prepared for certification for the RHIT credential.